F00cked/Nugs-DL/README.md

 - password - in plain text
 - quality - quality track to fetch from API.
 1: AAC 150, 2: FLAC, 3: ALAC, 4: 24-bit MQA / best.

-Qo-DL Reborn may also be used via CLI.
+Nugs-DL may also be used via CLI.

 ```
 usage: Nugs-DL.py [-h] -u URL [-q {1,2,3,4}]